3410/7100 – Code of Conduct Part 1

 - Initiating a report warning of fire or other catastrophe without valid cause, misuse of 911, or discharging a fire extinguisher.

-- Violating privacy in school restroom.
+- Violating gender privacy when using school restroom facilities.

 Engage in misconduct while on a school bus.
 It is crucial for students to behave appropriately while riding on district buses to ensure their safety and that of other passengers and to avoid distracting the bus driver.
 Students are required to conduct themselves on the bus in a manner consistent with established standards for classroom behavior.
 Excessive noise, pushing, shoving and fighting will not be tolerated.